jhonyeduardo/test-cli/README.md

 ## Installation

-Make sure latest Node 6 LTS and NPM 3+ are installed.
+Make sure Node, NPM and GIT are installed.

 Then, install the CLI globally: